|

 although the field was a dirt one, it was very fast.

-At halftime, a Washington stunt group
+At halftime of the first game, a Washington stunt group

 produced a halftime burlesque pantomime in which the California Bear and